videojs/videojs-vr/README.md

 Can be any of the following:

 #### `'180'`
 The video is half sphere and the user should not be able to look behind themselves

+#### `'180_lr'`
+Used for side-by-side 180 videos
+The video is half sphere and the user should not be able to look behind themselves

+#### `'180_mono'`
+Used for monoscopic 180 videos
+The video is half sphere and the user should not be able to look behind themselves

 #### `'360'`, `'Sphere'`, or `'equirectangular'`